Northwest Folklife Internship Program:

 - Work with the programming staff on Northwest Folklife’s public programs, which include organizing and scheduling specific areas of the annual Northwest Folklife Festival

-- Assist with research, telephone and face-to-face contact with representatives of different ethnic, regional and occupational communities from the Pacific Northwest
+- Assist with research, telephone and face-to-face contact with volunteers and representatives of different ethnic, regional and occupational communities from the Pacific Northwest

-- Complete tasks such as data entry, initiating and following up on correspondence, managing travel for out-of-state performers, scheduling performers
+- Complete tasks such as data entry, initiating and following up on correspondence, managing travel for out-of-state performers, scheduling performers, and contract development

-- Compose short articles for the festival program guide and for Festival publicity purposes
+- Assist in the composition of short articles for the festival program guide or for Festival publicity

-- Assist in the management of performer information for other departments for Northwest Folklife’s use
+- Help manage performer information for other departments for Northwest Folklife’s use

 - Assist Programming department during the Festival as needed